nicholascross/PatchApplyKit/README.md

 # PatchApplyKit

 PatchApplyKit is a Swift library for parsing, validating, and applying Git-style unified diff patches wrapped by `*** Begin Patch` / `*** End Patch` sentinels.
-It handles multi-file changes, binary payloads, file mode updates, and protective validation before touching the file system.
+It handles multi-file changes, file mode updates, and protective validation before touching the file system.

 ## Features

 - High-level `PatchApplier` façade that runs tokenization → parsing → validation → application.
 - Support for add, delete, modify, rename, and copy directives in a single patch stream.
 - Optional `SandboxedFileSystem` to constrain writes to a specific directory.
-- Binary patch support (Git literal/delta blocks) and POSIX permission updates.
+- Text-based patching with POSIX permission updates.
+- Explicit rejection of binary diffs (`Binary files ...` / `GIT binary patch`).
 - Configurable whitespace handling and fuzzy context tolerance for resilient patching.

 ## Installation